Distance covariance for random fields: An application to Japanese meteorological data

 In our analysis we focus on the distance correlations for the pairs (prec \& temp), (prec \& wind), (temp \& wind) denoted by $R_{pt}$, $R_{pw}$, $R_{wt}$.
 In a preliminary analysis we conduct pair-wise independence tests between temp, prec and wind {\em at each station.} Here we use the classical sample distance correlation/correlation coefficients (Peasen, Spearman, and Kendall) between two components of a random vector.
 At each station we use the time series of $493$ monthly observations and conduct bootstrap tests for pair-wise independence based on $1000$ resamples.
 We follow the procedure described in Section \ref{sec:simulations} with significance levels $\xi\in \{0.05,0.01\}$.
 For other correlation coefficient tests, we use the ``corr.test'' R package.
 The results are reported in Table~\ref{table:japan:each}.
 Each cell contains the number of rejections of the hypothesis of pair-wise independence between (prec \& temp), (prec \& wind), (temp \& wind).
 The hypothesis of independence is overwhelmingly rejected at the majority of stations while the distance correlation based test tends to detect dependence more often than other correlation tests. {

 We interpret the monthly meteorological observations as realizations of a random field on the area of Japan.
 We regard the monthly data as iid random field observations and conduct independence tests on them.
 Figure~\ref{fig:one} shows quite convincingly that the stations are scattered randomly all over Japan, so the assumption of uniformly distributed locations is plausible.
-We follow the approach of {\em random field at random locations} from Sections~\ref{subsec:randomlocation} and \ref{sec:randomlocation}.
+For further confirmation of the uniformity of the locations we use some exploratory statistical tools.
+For the marginal uniformity of all observations on Japan we considered QQ-plots of the (re-scaled to $(0,1)$) latitude and longitude of all observations against the uniform \ds ; see Figure~\ref{fig:three}.
+The fit is not good due to the distorted diagonal shape of the Japanese islands, and there are large mountain areas and big lakes with observation points.
+The marginal fit improves when considering QQ-plots in particular regions; see Figure~\ref{fig:four}.
+For checking bivariate uniformity we applied Ripley's $K$-functions \cite{ripley:1979} (see also \cite{kest:2022}) which are a convenient tool for measuring clustering and randomness of spatial data; more sophisticated methods were described in Section~\ref{subsec:randomlocation}.
+We chose rectangular areas on the Japanese islands as wide as possible such that they contain as many as possible points.
+Then we re-scaled the rectangles to unit square size.
+Three such regions are selected; see Figure ~\ref{fig:five}.
+In view of the plots and shapes of the $K$-function we may accept the assumption of uniformly distributed locations.
+Therefore, we follow the approach of {\em random field at random locations} from Sections~\ref{subsec:randomlocation} and \ref{sec:randomlocation}.
 We define distance as in \eqref{eq:lln} and rely on Theorem \ref{thm:main} for the theoretical background on the independence test.
 The tests are based on the bootstrap procedure introduced in the simulation study (Section \ref{sec:simulations}); the theory for the bootstrap was developed in Section~\ref{asymptotic}.

 The first line in Table~\ref{table:japandc} yields the pair-wise sample distance correlations for the whole of Japan.
 They clearly hint at dependence between the 3 factors, and this is also confirmed by bootstrap tests of the sample distance correlation at different significance levels; see the right part of the table.
 Next we study dependence locally in the distinct regions of Japan and at different seasons of the year.